Pigeonhole Stochastic Gradient Langevin Dynamics for Large Crossed Mixed Effects Models: Convergence Analysis of Pigeonhole SGLD

 \item[(iii)] Following (ii), for any continuous function $f(\cdot)$ defined on $\Theta_N$ that satisfies $|f(\theta)|\leqslant C_f$ for all $\theta\in \Theta_N$ and a finite constant $C_f$,

 in probability as $N,T \rightarrow \infty$. \end{enumerate} \end{theorem}

-Theorem \ref{th1} shows that as $N,T$ increases to infinity, the empirical distribution of the posterior samples from the pigeonhole SGLD algorithm is close in total variation distance to the target true posterior distribution truncated to $\Theta_N$.
-The convergence in total variation distance is slightly stronger than the $W_2$ distance in \citet{dalalyan2017}, \citet{dalalyan2019user}, and \citet{Chauetal2021}.
+Theorem \ref{th1} shows that as $N, T\to \infty$, the empirical distribution of the posterior samples from the pigeonhole SGLD algorithm is close in total variation distance to the true posterior distribution truncated to $\Theta_N$.
+The asymptotics of $N,T\to\infty$ are the same as Theorem 1 of \citet{song2020extended} for the extended SGMCMC algorithm.
+The convergence in total variation distance on the bounded parameter space $\Theta_N$ is stronger than the convergence in Wasserstein-2 distance in \citet{dalalyan2017}, \citet{dalalyan2019user}, and \citet{Chauetal2021}.
 In Part (i), we provide an upper bound on the total variation distance between these two distributions, similar to Theorem 4.5 of \citet{zou2020faster}.
 In fact, we have adapted the proof techniques and used the same auxiliary sequence of Metropolized SGLD as \citet{zou2020faster}.
-As a result, the first term on the right-hand side of \eqref{th1f1} is the sampling error of the auxiliary sequence generated by the Metropolized SGLD, and the second term accounts for the distance between the outputs from the pigeonhole SGLD and the Metropolized SGLD; see Section \ref{subsec:lem.SGLD} for details of technical proof.
+As a result, the first term on the right-hand side of \eqref{th1f1} is the sampling error of the auxiliary sequence generated by the Metropolized SGLD, and the second term accounts for the distance between the outputs from the pigeonhole SGLD and the Metropolized SGLD; see Section S4 of the Supplementary Material for details of the technical proof.
 If we further specify the polynomial order of $T$ in $N$, then Part (ii) shows that this total variation distance converges to zero as $N\to\infty$.
-Part (iii) is a consequence of Part (ii) for the convergence of sample average of any bounded functions to the true posterior mean.
+Part (iii) is a consequence of Part (ii) for the convergence of sample average of bounded functions to the true posterior mean.